Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 8. "summarizing",

-10. “representation of the results of completed projects in the form of a tangible product
+10. “presentation of the results of completed projects in the form of a material product

-I consider the following as an indicator of the effectiveness of introducing the design method into the educational work of preschool educational institutions:
+I consider the following to be an indicator of the effectiveness of introducing the design method into the educational work of preschool educational institutions:

-• a high degree of development of curiosity of children, their cognitive activity, communication, independence;
+• a high degree of development of children’s curiosity, their cognitive activity, communication, and independence;

 • increasing children's readiness forperception of new material;